sciZer0/7/v/README.md

 The problem 4 is that, for now, in the industry, there is the mainstream wrong belief that there is only one truly-decentralized way for a blockchain to build up its "51% attack" resistance:

-to  increase in a number of honest nodes in the blockchain.
+to increase a number of honest nodes in the blockchain.

-The motto is something like:

-the more nodes in a blockchain, the more resilient this blockchain is to a 51% attack.
+This approach results in the fact that the more the blockchain's market capitalization becomes, the more nodes this blockchain strives to add.

 At the same time, the increase in a number of nodes doesn't increase the blockchain's bandwidth proportionally, if ever.